rkp8000/inkscape-travel/README.md

 The equations for x_size and y_size are relative to the size of the object.
 E.g. if x_size(t) = 1, and y_size(t) = t, then the width of the copies will be identical to the template, but their height will increase with increasing t.

 Finally, specify the rotation angle (theta) as a function of time.
 If the rotation anchor is set, the object will be rotated around it, otherwise it will be rotated around its center.

-# Installation

-Click "Clone or Download" and select "Download Zip".

-Extract the zip file and copy the files travel.inx and travel.py into your Inkscape user extensions folder.
-On Mac OS X this is located in /Users/<my_username>/.config/inkscape/extensions.

-(Note, you might not be able to see the hidden .config folder automatically, so an easy way to access it is by selecting "Go" --> "Go to Folder" from the Finder menu and typing in "/Users/<my_username>/.config".
-For more help installing Inkscape extensions see [https://inkscape.org/en/gallery/%3Dextension/](https://inkscape.org/en/gallery/%3Dextension/).)

-Once you've copied travel.inx and travel.py into your extensions folder, you should be able to access it within Inkscape under "Extensions" --> "Render" --> "Travel".